nixypanda/react-horizontal-timeline/README.md

 #React Horizontal Timeline
-A react port of the horizontal timeline developed by CodyHouse.
+A react port of the horizontal time-line developed by CodyHouse.
 Here is a [demo] (http://jck-d-rpr.github.io/react-horizontal-timeline) I hope you too are a fan of the elder scrolls.

 ###Usage